 - a.
 Initial case conference.
 The Court will conduct an initial case conference about 40 days after arraignment, typically with only counsel present (unless defense counsel requests the defendant's presence).
 After obtaining an extension from the magistrate judge at arraignment, defense counsel should not file any motions to extend the pre-trial motion deadline until after the initial conference.
-Any motions filed before the initial case conference will be summarily denied without prejudice.
 At the conference, counsel should be prepared to engage in a preliminary, substantive discussion of the case.
-For example, in most circumstances, the government should anticipate being asked to provide the Court with an overview of the evidence against the defendant and to answer questions about its case.
-Counsel for both parties should expect to discuss any anticipated discovery needs or disputes. - b.
+For example, in most circumstances, the government should anticipate being asked to provide the Court with an overview of the evidence against the defendant and to answer questions about the scope of discovery. - b.
 Extensions to file pre-trial motions.
 The Court will grant motions to extend the pre-trial motion deadline for good cause, such as where a case is factually complex, involves multiple defendants, or involves voluminous discovery.
-Otherwise, the

-Court is not inclined to grant additional extensions, and will require counsel to work expeditiously towards a plea or trial within the time frame of the Speedy Trial Act.
+Otherwise, the Court is not inclined to grant serial extensions, and will require counsel to work expeditiously towards a plea or trial within the time frame of the Speedy Trial Act. - c.
+Change-of-plea hearings.
+Counsel may call or e-mail chambers when they are prepared to schedule a change-of-plea hearing.
+If there is a plea agreement, the government must e-mail defense counsel and the Court a copy of the agreement seven days in advance of the hearing.
+At the same time, the government will be ordered to e-mail defense counsel and the Court the summary of the evidence it would present at trial so that defense counsel can review it with the defendant before the hearing.
+While the parties certainly are free to enter any plea agreements that are authorized by law, counsel should be aware that the Court does not prefer Rule 11(c)(1)(C) plea agreements.